Reverse Shoulder Replacement Surgery: Claudio's Story

-Chris explains, “Each surgery comes with different precautions, so you want to push the patient so they progress but have to be careful about doing too much, too soon.”
+Chris explained, “Each surgery comes with different precautions, so you want to push the patient so they progress but have to be careful about doing too much, too soon.”
 Chris didn’t want Claudio reaching behind his back or pushing up off his right shoulder too early on.
 He advised Claudio to listen to his body.
-“The human body is smarter than we give it credit for.”
+“The human body is smarter than we give it credit for,” Chris added.
 Chris and Claudio gradually weaned away from focusing on range of motion to later strengthening until he felt confident enough to achieve his goals.

-After reverse shoulder replacement surgery and physical therapy, Claudio describes himself as having become a different person.
+After reverse shoulder replacement surgery and physical therapy, Claudio described himself as having become a different person.
 “Dr. VanBeek saved my life.
 Physical therapy made a difference.
 I’m a lot stronger now than I was ten years ago.
-I can hold my granddaughter--- I’m back at work.
-I’m the same troublemaker I always was.”
+I can hold my granddaughter and I’m back at work.
+I’m the same troublemaker I always was,” Claudio said.

-For those experiencing the same level of shoulder pain and on the fence about having shoulder surgery, Claudio advises, “Do not be afraid of the surgery—be strong in everything you do and decide.”
+For those experiencing the same level of shoulder pain and on the fence about having shoulder surgery, Claudio advised, “Do not be afraid of the surgery—be strong in everything you do and decide.”